-Some suggest researchers lack the ability to integrate information, fail to connect research results with business outcomes and are thus unable to turn complex data into clear narratives (3).
-Problems result from many causes including less than robust data collection, market research analysis and strategic interpretation.
-These trace to research methods, analytical skills and the people involved.
-Concise presentations and explanations are important but not if they result in more questions than answers particularly ‘so what?’.
+Issues also trace to the research methods used and the skills of the people involved.
+Some say researchers lack the ability to integrate information, fail to connect research results with business outcomes, and also fail to turn complex data into clear narratives (3).
+Of course, concise presentations and explanations are important.
+But not if they result in more questions than answers.
+In particular ‘so what does this mean?’.

 Triangulation is a mainstay market research method.
 The idea is that using two or more methods in a study gives more confidence in the results.
 Denzin defines four basic types of triangulation.
-First, methodological triangulation.
+Firstly, methodological triangulation.
 This involves using multiple research methods to gather information, such as interviews, observations, and documents.
-Second, data triangulation which involves multiple time periods and respondents.
+Secondly, data triangulation which involves multiple time periods and respondents.
 Thirdly, investigator triangulation which involves multiple researchers.
-Finally, theory triangulation which involves using multiple analytical methods or models (4).
+And finally, theory triangulation which involves using multiple analytical methods or models (4).

-Bricolage is a term used to describe multiple or multi-perspectival research methods; also a way to learn and solve problems by trying, testing and playing around.
-It avoids the reductionism in any single method (monological) and mimetic research approaches (5 and 6).
-It enables more deductive reasoning (in which a conclusion is based on the concordance of multiple premises) and produces more comprehensive and specific insights.
+Bricolage is a term used to describe multiple or multi-perspectival research methods; also a way to learn, and solve problems, by trying, testing and playing around.
+It avoids the reductionism in any single method (monological) and also mimetic research approaches (5 and 6).
+It also enables more deductive reasoning (in which a conclusion is based on the concordance of multiple premises).
+Lastly, it produces more comprehensive and specific insights.

 Market research analysis requires experience

-Qualitative research data is usually unstructured so a key challenge is to manage, shape and make sense it.
+Qualitative research data is usually unstructured so the challenge is to manage, shape and make sense it.
 The most common qualitative market research analysis method is observer impression.
-Computers and software offer a repository and tools to classify, sort, and arrange information.
-Though computers and software fail to think and human skill must spot themes, patterns, and uncover insight.
+Computers and software also classify, sort, and arrange information.
+Though computers and software fail to think; leaving human skill to spot themes, patterns, and thus uncover insights.

-Skills and knowledge lie with the observer and analyst.
-For life stage and economic reasons, fieldwork and analysis tasks often fall to younger, less experienced researchers.
-While many are graduates, experience is acquired mainly on the job.
-Understanding both the research discipline, business world, and how to apply learnings to business takes time.
+While skills and knowledge lie with the observer and analyst, for life stage and economic reasons, fieldwork and analysis tasks often fall to younger, less experienced researchers.
+While many are also graduates, experience is acquired mainly on the job.
+Thus explaining why ‘business savvy’ may be lacking.

 Thinking tools enable more rigorous analysis